Key Takeaways at a Glance

 Common Mistakes and Optimization

-After signing up, the work is not done.
-Regular insurance comparison saves money and avoids over-insurance.
-Review your contract at least once a year, ideally before the key date of November 30 -- the last day for regular cancellations effective at year-end.
+Signing up is not the end of the process.
+A regular insurance check can save money and prevents you from being over-insured.
+Review your contract at least once a year, ideally before November 30, the last day for regular cancellations that take effect at year-end.

 Typical Mistakes to Avoid